Chisimokoye/Database_mgt_using_SQL/README.md

-# Databade Management using SQL
+# Database Management using SQL

 This assignment is divided into three parts: data modeling, data engineering, and data analysis.